-The revolution is live: civil action for humanity's most urgent crises
+The revolution is live: building new coalitions to address the world's most urgent crises

 In recent years, grassroots movements like Extinction Rebellion and Occupy have called attention to climate change, inequality, forced migration and the other urgent crises that threaten us.
 Such movements are stepping up where governments and business have left a gap or actively contributed to divisions and threats.
-Can they show each of us - as citizens, consumers, families, communities, and societies - how to take action for humanity's most urgent crises?
+Can they show each of us - as citizens, consumers, families, communities, and societies - how to take action for the world's most urgent crises?
 What can government and business draw from working with, not against, grassroots movements for a more sustainable, inclusive future?